1st to 13th July 2021

 14. Health conditions

 This programme involves walking and hiking but not to extreme slopes or terrains, but it can be strenuous for some.
 See the above information on altitude.
 The hiking in this trip is categorised as moderate level.
-Therefore, it is still important to be in good physical health.
+Therefore, it is still important to be in good physical health with the ability to carry your own photography gears.

 15. Visa & Passport

 You are responsible to apply for your own visa if required.
 Mongolia Embassy, diplomatic representatives and honorary counsels of Mongolia in your country of residence have the rights to issue visa to foreign citizens.
-Here is the Mongolia immigration website to check for passport holders of countries that are exempted from tourist visa: http://immigration.gov.mn/en/?p=2270
+Click here for the Mongolia immigration website to check for passport holders of countries that are exempted from tourist visa.

 If you require an invitation letter from our Mongolian travel agent for your visa application, please get in touch with us as soon as possible to make the arrangement with the agency to send the letter to you.
 Please make sure that your passport is valid for at least SIX months to the date you return to your country of residence.